There might be several reasons you need to check Bitlocker status, and you have landed on this blog post:

 To ease this, you can use Bitlocker pre-provisioning, where only the used space is encrypted.

 Now with SSDs, this long wait is gone, and you can safely encrypt all free space.

 I have written a blog post about why Bitlocker allocates all your free space.

 Bitlocker leverages hardware security using the TPM chip.
 Although it is recommended to use a TPM chip, not all hardware has it.
 The reason either being old hardware or regional restrictions, such as in China.

 TPM version 2.0 vs. 1.2

-After enabling Bitlocker in your organization, you might want a simple command for checking the encryption status of a client.
+After you have turned on Bitlocker in your organization, you might want a simple command for checking a client’s encryption status.

 As I mentioned in the introduction, there are several ways of checking the Bitlocker encryption status.